sage-code/maj/README.md

 1. Maj is not an academic language;
 1. Maj is not for literature;
 1. Maj is not for trading nor business;
-1. Maj do not use gender and racist words;
+1. Maj do not use gender for nouns;

 **Punctuation:**